Blond Beauty Hailey Clauson Rocks A Neon Orange Bikini On Instagram

-Hailey Clauson shared a new photo to her Instagram page today.
-She was seen rocking a neon orange bikini.
+Hailey Clauson shared a new photo on her Instagram page today wherein she was seen rocking a neon orange bikini.

 The swimsuit featured a small and revealing top.
 It had thin straps and an eye-catching design.
 The middle of her top was held together with two, gold circular hoops.
-Plus, there were small cut-outs on the fabric, both which worked together to offer a view of her cleavage.
+Plus, there were small cut-outs on the fabric, both of which worked together to offer a view of her cleavage.
 On the other hand, the bottoms had a basic cut with straps that rested on her hips.

 The model stood next to a modern pool.
 She placed one hand on the white wall beside her.
 Meanwhile, she played with a strand of hair with her other hand.
 She faced the camera straight-on and gave a flirty look.